raacz/neocitites-raacz/toki-pona/beginner-material/lili.md

 tags: generalb
 ---

-These texts are short, simple, stand-alone narratives featuring a single contextualizing picture.
-Generally, bites-sized texts with a higher word count are more complex.
+These texts are short, simple, stand-alone narratives.
+Generally, Bites-Sized Texts with a higher word count are more complex.

+One story: One pages.
+One page: One picture.
+One picture: 34-216 words in Toki Pona.

 <ul class="cards">